-Mimic is both a book project and exhibition of individual original photographic prints and re-photographed prints.
-All images are taken from my family archive, spanning about 20 years and consisting of over 5,000 images.
+MIMIC is both an exhibition and book project of re-photographed original photographic prints with flash, and manipulated originals.
+All images are taken from my family archive, spanning about 20 years and consisting of over 5,000 photographic prints.
+My father, who I rarely speak with today, took most, if not all of the images included in this project.
 The book includes an essay written by Dr. Corey Dzenko, and is currently on hold for publication, pending funding.
 A fulcrum of the project hinges on a piece titled Mimic (9206), seen below:

 The piece Mimic, (9206) was created in response to an essay written by Susan Buck-Morss in 1992, titled “Aesthetics and Anaesthetics: Walter Benjamin’s Artwork Essay Reconsidered*.”
 Buck-Morss claims that mimetic receptions, or innervations, are used as a deflection against the outside world.
 However, Walter Benjamin uses “innervation” as a term for mimetic reception of the external world that is empowering.
 The example of a defensive reception Buck-Morss gives is the automatic smile that appears on a passersby that wards off contact, a reflex that “functions as a mimetic shock absorber.”